-16. Lightly sand each side of the laser-cut fins.
+15. Lightly sand each side of the laser-cut fins.
 Carefully push the laser-cut fins from their sheet.
 Start at one point on each fin and slowly and gently work around the fin.

-17. Stack the sets of similar fins in groups and line them up squarely.
-Run each set of fins back and forth over some fine sandpaper to get rid of the hold-in tabs as shown below.
+16. Stack all four fins and line them up squarely.
+Run the fins back and forth over some fine sandpaper to get rid of the hold-in tabs as shown.
+Carefully sand the launch lug standoff and set it aside for later.